Skip to Content

 That’s why we’re sharing our favorite Dr. Seuss crafts and activities for kids.

-We’ve got ideas from The Cat in the Hat, The Lorax, Horton Hears A Who, Fox in Socks and more!
+We’ve got ideas including The Cat in the Hat, The Lorax, Horton Hears A Who, Fox in Socks, and even more Dr Seuss books!

 They also come with a free printable template so there’s no worry about drawing the characters freehand.